 Mazda T3500 Hi-Rail Truck

-Originally a TasRail truck, it was later aquired by the West Coast Wilderness Railway (WCWR) for use between Queenstown and Strahan.
+Originally a TasRail truck, it was later acquired by the West Coast Wilderness Railway (WCWR) for use between Queenstown and Strahan.
 Following the purchase of two new trucks, the Mazda became surplus to WCWR requirements and was donated to the museum.
 Members of the museum took possession of the truck on Saturday 13 October 2018 and it was driven back to Hobart.
 The truck is currently under restoration and will potentially be used for future running on the Hobart suburban line.